30 Things to Do in Central Connecticut this Summer Last Updated: November 2023

 16. Scream for ice cream.
 On a hot summer’s day, what’s better than a cold treat?
 Find fantastic flavors at Milkcraft in West Hartford, Honeycone Cream Company in Chester, Ashley’s Ice Cream in multiple towns, Grass Roots Ice Cream in Granby, Main Street Creamery & Café in Wethersfield, and Scoopy Doos in Milford.

 18. Love lobster rolls.
 It’s seafood season and a fan favorite’s ready to be devoured.
 Whether you like ‘em served hot or cold, you’ll find tasty options in Connecticut.
-Find lobster rolls at Lobster Landing in Clinton, the Lobster Shack in East Haven, Johnny Ad’s in Old Saybrook, Abby’s Place in Essex, and Bill’s Seafood in Westbrook.
+Find lobster rolls at Lobster Landing in Clinton, the Lobster Shack in East Haven, Johnny Ad’s in Old Saybrook, and Bill’s Seafood in Westbrook.

 19 Drive-in to your meal.
 Stop for a quick & tasty meal at food stands like Glenwood Drive-In in Hamden, Stowe’s Seafood in West Haven, or Blackie’s Hot Dogs in Cheshire.
 No need to be on a road trip – you can swing by anytime!